rossta/rossta.github.com/source/blog/2020-05-09-why-does-rails-install-both-webpacker-and-sprockets.html.md

 ### You wouldn't be wrong to think Sprockets and webpack solve the same general problem:

-*Packaging assets (JavaScript, CSS, images, fonts, etc.) for the browser.*
+_Packaging assets (JavaScript, CSS, images, fonts) for the browser_

-The similarities go deeper.
+The similarities exist.
 Both Sprockets and webpack will:

 * combine many source files into one or a few destination bundles for production
 * transpile source files from one syntax to another